PLANNING YOUR VISIT

 WHAT ZOO MIAMI IS DOING TO KEEP YOU SAFE

-Miami-Dade County Parks, Recreation and Open Spaces have taken enhanced health and safety measures - for you, our other Guests, and Staff.
+As part of the Miami-Dade County Parks, Recreation and Open Spaces we have taken enhanced health and safety measures - for you, our other Guests, and Staff.
 You must follow all posted instructions while visiting any of our locations.

 An inherent risk of exposure to COVID-19 exists in any public place COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 The Centers for Disease Control and Prevention (CDC) advises that older adults and persons with underlying medical conditions have an increased risk of severe illness and are especially vulnerable, but everyone is potentially at risk for contracting the disease.

 By visiting this public space you voluntarily assume all risks related to exposure to COVID-19.